|

 This

-Swamp Fox Mural in Manning, completed March 2006,
+Swamp Fox Mural in Manning, completed

-is the 11th:
+March 2006, is the 11th:

 ©2006

-The Swamp Fox:
+The Swamp Fox: During

-Revolution, after the fall of Charles
+after the fall of Charles Town

-Town in 1780, Francis Marion
+in 1780, Francis Marion burst

-burst forth to lead the Williamsburg militia.
+forth to lead the Williamsburg militia.

-He was the senior Regimental/Continental Officer
+He was the senior Regimental/Continental

-not captured or paroled.
-He recruited
+Officer not captured or paroled.

-patriots, ambushed the British and Loyalists
+He recruited patriots, ambushed the British

-as he gained control of the supply routes to Camden.
+and Loyalists as he gained control

-As they said in their textbooks, the British
+of the supply routes to Camden.
+As they said in their

-lost the war in the south & so the Patriots
+the south & so the Patriots won independence

-won independence in the south.
+in the south.

-This Swamp
+This Swamp Fox Mural

-Fox Mural joins the historic
+joins the historic location

-location formerly home to Lands Service
+formerly home to Lands Service Station, The

-Station, The Bootery (HB Mahoney), Randylynn’s (Children's
+Bootery (HB Mahoney), Randylynn’s (Children's

 Clothes), currently Easy Rent-To-Own,

-35 N. Brooks St. and
+35 N. Brooks St.

-adjacent to Sub Station II in Manning,
+and adjacent to Sub Station II

-SC The Swamp Fox is donated by the Swamp Fox
+in Manning, SC The Swamp Fox is donated

-Mural Trail Society.
-Artist: Donna
+by the Swamp Fox Mural Trail Society.

-VanWynsberghe, Summerton, SC 2006
+Artist: Donna VanWynsberghe, Summerton,

 |

-Come to
+Come to see the New

-see the Newest 4 murals in Turbeville, April 2008, bringing
+4 murals in Turbeville, April 2008, bringing

 Swamp Fox murals to 20.